 Journal C of Station No. 2 of the Underground Railroad, Agent William Still (excerpt), June 2-29, 1855

-In 1852, William Still began recording details about every fugitive slave who he helped escape through the Underground Railroad in Philadelphia.
+In the 1850s, William Still began recording details about every fugitive slave whom he helped escape through the Underground Railroad in Philadelphia.
 The risks of such an enterprise cannot be overstated.
 The Fugitive Slave Act of 1850 threatened enormous repercussions for anyone who aided an escaped slave.
 Moreover, anyone who found Still's elaborate notes would learn the aliases, former owners, and routes of escape of every fugitive who had passed through Philadelphia.
 That information would compromise the safety of those listed in his diary.
 Still understood these risks and kept his journal carefully hidden for years.

-When Still began recording the arrivals of fugitive slaves, he believed that the institution of slavery would not end in his lifetime, but he hoped that someday, long after he was dead, his diary would be discovered.
-Thankfully, Still's prediction was wrong.
 In 1872, after the conclusion of the Civil War and the Emancipation Proclamation, Still was able to make his accounts public knowledge.
 In his book, The Underground Railroad, Still drew on the details he had recorded in his journal to elaborate on the lives and stories of many runaway slaves, in some cases providing updates about their freedom years after he helped them escape.
 Many of these fugitives remembered Still and sent letters thanking him for his service.

 This document was produced under desperate conditions.
 At the time that it was created, Still had no idea when, if ever, he could safely publish it.
 Both the journal's author and its subjects were embroiled in a daily struggle against the threat of intolerance and brutality, but they persevered despite the danger.
 William Still's diary is crucial evidence of the audacity that the desire for freedom has provided Americans throughout history.